List of characters in The Loud House franchise

-The Loud House is an American sitcomedy multimedia franchise based on creator Chris Savino's own experiences with his large family, primarily based on the television series The Loud House (2016–present), its spin-off series, The Casagrandes (2019–2022), the films The Loud House Movie (2021) and A Loud House Christmas (2021), and the live-action spin-off of the latter film The Really Loud House (2022–present).
-Set in the fictional town and city of Royal Woods, Michigan and Great Lakes City, the following is an abridged list of characters consisting of the titular families and supporting characters from all five.
+The Loud House is an American sitcom multimedia franchise based on creator Chris Savino's own experiences with his large family.
+The franchise includes the television series The Loud House (2016–present), its spin-off series The Casagrandes (2019–2022), the films The Loud House Movie (2021), A Loud House Christmas (2021), A Really Haunted Loud House (2023), The Casagrandes Movie (2024), and No Time to Spy (2024), and the live-action spin-off The Really Loud House (2022–2024).
+This franchise has been set in the town of Royal Woods, Michigan and the city of Great Lakes City.
+The following is an abridged list of characters, consisting of the titular families and supporting characters from all the productions of the franchise.